EXCLUSIVE-Verizon eyes roughly $100 bln bid for Verizon Wireless stake

 TAX STRUCTURE

-One of the main obstacles to a deal so far has been the expectation that Vodafone could incur a tax bill of around $20 billion if it sells its holding, meaning Verizon would have to pay a high price to make it worthwhile for the British company.
+One of the main sticking points to a deal so far has been the perception that Vodafone could incur a tax bill of around $20 billion if it sells its holding, meaning Verizon would have to pay a high price to make it worthwhile for the British company.

-But the sources said any deal would be structured to result in an eventual tax bill that would likely be $5 billion or less.

-Under the plan, Verizon would buy Vodafone's U.S. holding company that owns the British group's Verizon Wireless interest as well as some other assets in countries such as Germany and Spain, the sources said.
-That structure would allow Verizon to take advantage of a provision in British tax law called substantial shareholder exemption, they said.

 Any deal that includes such a large stock component may, though, mean dilution for Verizon Communications shareholders.